Thesis preparation, submission and examination

 Your thesis must be written in English and be of satisfactory literary presentation.
-Theses written in-full or in-part in another language require approval by the Higher Degree Research Committee, which must be sought as soon as possible by your supervisor.
+Theses written in-full or in-part in another language require approval by the Thesis Examination Subcommittee, which must be sought as soon as possible by your supervisor.
 If you are on a joint enrolment contract, you will not require separate approval for submission in a language other than English.

 Thesis by publication